 The settings are well labelled with useful descriptions so there’s no need for me to go through each of the options.
 A recently added feature is the ability to redirect the user after they have opted in.
 This is a nice feature as you can display a thank you page that with a picture of cats, or your facebook fan page.
 Or your cat’s facebook fan page.
 Whatever the case, you have the flexibility to send new subscribers wherever you want after sign up.

 At the configuration stage, you’re required to enter your email provider settings.
 The plugin seamlessly integrates with popular email marketing services such as AWeber, MailChimp, iContact and Infusionsoft.
-If you are using one of the supported email newsletter services, then it’s simply a case of choosing your provider from the drop down menu and authenticating your account and then selecting an appropriate list to add your subscribers to.
+It also has native integrations with marketing tools like Drip, Hubspot, Salesforce, and many more.
+If you are using one of the supported third-party services, then it’s simply a case of choosing your provider from the drop down menu and authenticating your account and then selecting an appropriate list to add your subscribers to.

 As you can create unlimited forms for a single site, and specify which pages those forms are going to be shown on, you can easily add your readers to different email lists, depending on what page on your site they signed up.
+Use Display Rules to configure when and where to show each of the forms you have on your website.
 This is a great feature to have if your site covers multiple topics and you want to segment your list of subscribers for laser targeted optimization.

 For most of the themes, the following content can be included: